EVNdevs/EVN-arduino/docs/actuators/evndrivebase.rst

     Runs drivebase at given speed and turn rate until its heading has shifted by the given angle, then runs specified stop action

-    :param speed: velocity of drivebase (in mm/s)
+    :param speed: Velocity of drivebase (in mm/s)

-    :param turn_rate: turning rate of drivebase (in deg/s)
+    :param turn_rate: Turning rate of drivebase (in deg/s)

-    :param angle: angle to travel by (in deg)
+    :param angle: Angle to travel by (in deg)
     :param stop_action: Behaviour of the motor upon completing its command.
 Defaults to ``STOP_BRAKE``

         * ``STOP_BRAKE`` -- Brake (Slow decay)